 One cannot say that stretching alone, prevents injuries but if there is a chance it can help why not take advantage of it?

 When you look at the evidence, it is easy to see that stretching can bring a lot of good stuff to the table.
-Depending on the activities that one partakes in, the type of stretching that will provide the most benefits is different.
-But overall, as a chiropractor, I would recommend everyone uses dynamic stretching after their warm-up and static stretching after their workout.
-This way you have the short-term benefits of stretching before the workout without compromising your strength, and the long-term effects of static stretching from after the workout.
+Depending on the activities that one partakes in, the routine of stretches that will provide the most benefits is different.
+But overall, as a chiropractor, I would recommend everyone uses dynamic stretching after their warm-up and static after their workout.
+This way you have the short-term benefits before the workout without compromising your strength, and the long-term effects of static stretching from after the workout.

 How often should you stretch?